mikaelvesavuori/minibook-better-apis/stability/authorization-and-role-based-access.md

 {% hint style="info" %}

-Authentication is entirely out of scope here, whereas trivial authorization IS in scope.
+Authentication is entirely out of scope here, whereas trivial authorization _is_ in scope.

 {% endhint %}